IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

 - There is a limit of 11 FlashCopy relationships per volume (including all snapshots and clones).
 - HostDefiner is not supported.

+## IBM® Storage Virtualize Family usage limitations

+When using the CSI driver with IBM Storage Virtualize family storage systems:
+- CSI will only allow up to 511 LUN connections to each storage system (even if multiple StorageClass objects are defined to different pools on the same storage system)

+Check your operating system LUN limit.{: tip}

 ## High availability (HA) limitations

 High availability (HA) is not supported on all storage system types. {: attention}